Introductory Guide: How To Decipher Your Scandinavian Naming Patterns

 Researching Scandinavian ancestors?
 Learn about important Scandinavian naming patterns and how they impact your genealogy research.

-Welcome Jenny Hansen of My Favorite Ancestor as a guest writer today!
+Welcome Jenny Hansen of My Favorite Ancestor as a guest contributor.

 One of the biggest challenges for research in Denmark, Norway and Sweden is understanding the Scandinavian naming patterns.
 I have an experiment I like to conduct when I teach groups about Scandinavian research.
 I ask, “Who here is related to Hans Jensen?”
 Usually the majority of the room answers in the affirmative.
 This question would be similar to asking if anyone is related to John Smith, except multiplied by about 100!

 Scandinavian Naming Patterns

 Our Scandinavian ancestors, like many other cultures, used patronymic surnames.
 The term patronymics refers to the practice of using the father’s given name as the surname while attaching –sen or –datter to the end.

 For example, if I had an ancestor named Maren and her father’s name was Peder Christiansen, Maren’s full name would be Maren Pedersdatter.
 All of her siblings would have the last name of Pedersdatter or Pedersen.
 Peder Christiansen’s father would be named Christian, and all of Peder’s siblings would have the Christiansen or Christiansdatter surname.
 While this is very different than our modern naming customs, it’s actually no more difficult than finding matching last names; it just requires changing the way your brain thinks.